kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 * Non-sidecar containers sent SIGTERM
 * Once all non-sidecar containers have exited: Sidecar container are sent a SIGTERM

 Containers and Sidecar will share the TerminationGracePeriod.
 If Containers don't exit before the end of the TerminationGracePeriod then they will be sent a SIGKIll as normal, Sidecars will then be sent a SIGTERM with a short grace period of 2 Seconds to give them a chance to cleanly exit.
+Prestop hooks will also have a 2 seconds grace period to execute in that case.

 To solve the problem of Jobs that don't complete: When RestartPolicy!=Always if all normal containers have reached a terminal state (Succeeded for restartPolicy=OnFailure, or Succeeded/Failed for restartPolicy=Never), then all sidecar containers will be sent a SIGTERM.